 La Maldición de la Bestia – translation: “The Curse of the Beast” is a 1975 Spanish supernatural horror film directed by Miguel Iglesias as M.I.
 Bonns from a screenplay written by Jacinto Molina aka Paul Naschy who also stars.
 It is the eighth in a long series about the werewolf Count Waldemar Daninsky.

 The film is also known as The Werewolf and the Yeti, Hall of the Mountain King, Horror of the Werewolf and Night of the Howling Beast.

-In the early 1980s, the film became one of the infamous British video nasties when it was caught up in the moral furore over freely available violent videos.
+In the early 1980s, the film became one of the UK’s infamous so-called ‘video nasties’ when it was caught up in the moral furore over freely available violent videos.